Ika (Isaac) Abravanel

 In the second period, since 2010, Ika Abravanel changed his style and began painting abstract landscapes.
 This work was first based on photographs he had taken or seen in magazines or daily newspapers, which inspired him to conceive the idea for the painting.
 Photography would form the basis for work in acrylics over canvas or cardboard.
 Subsequently, he would abandon the original photo and begin developing the painting in an unplanned fashion.
 The work would develop gradually until such point where he would paint lines in different colors, mainly black, in acrylic but also in marker pens of different colors and thicknesses to highlight and emphasize parts of the landscape shapes in the painting.
 Thus, his current artistic technique is based on free and unplanned development from a concept based on a photograph by adding color, creating reliefs and emphases with design lines, also not planned in advance, until the final outcome is achieved.

-According to Ika Abravanel’s opinion, painting is a kind of meditation.
-It emerges out of a very pure and authentic place, sometimes from a hidden and mysterious place.
-You usually begin when you have some kind of idea.
-There is even an aspect of planning, because the imagination evokes an image, which can sometimes be highly detailed, but the outcome is completely dissimilar.
-This is because as the process develops, additional ideas suddenly come up, and various techniques are used, and often the original concept is even completely abandoned, and the painting becomes something else entirely that comes from a source that is difficult to define.
-Sometimes it is called inspiration.
+According to Ika Abravanel, “painting is akin to meditation”.
+It emerges out of a pure and authentic nature, sometimes from a hidden and mysterious place.
+You usually begin with some kind of idea that generates from within.
+There is even an aspect of planning, as the imagination evokes an image, which can sometimes be highly detailed, but the outcome is completely dissimilar.
+This is because as the process develops, additional ideas suddenly emerge, various techniques are used and often the original concept is completely abandoned, and the painting becomes something else, something that comes from a source that is difficult to define.
+Sometimes it is called inspiration!

-The level of concentration, the physical nature of the work, and the level of self-criticism are often so high, that they stem the flow and create a mental block – a kind of virtual wall that is sometimes impassable.
-This is a sure way to destroy a painting with a potential.
-Therefore, in painting the steps are sometimes reminiscent of dance step – one by one, until suddenly a sequence of steps is understood as movement.
+The level of concentration, the physical nature of the work and the level of self-criticism are often so high, that they stem the flow and create a mental block – a kind of virtual wall that is sometimes impassable.
+This is a sure way to destroy a painting with potential.
+Therefore, in painting the steps are sometimes reminiscent of a dance step – one by one, until suddenly a sequence of steps is understood as controlled movement.